 SALA’s ongoing success reflects our founders’ emphasis on creative exploration, and a commitment to creating spaces that excel in beauty, functionality, and sustainability.

-Our leadership group today has built upon the traditions of the past 35 years while nurturing a renewed and vibrant spirit of innovation and excellence.
-Each of our current Principals – Eric Odor, Paul Hannan, David O’Brien Wagner, and Bryan Anderson – bring unique perspectives and interests that fuel our ongoing design explorations.
+Our leadership group today has built upon the traditions of the past 36 years while nurturing a renewed and vibrant spirit of innovation and excellence.
+Each of our current Principals – Eric Odor, Paul Hannan, David O’Brien Wagner, Bryan Anderson, and Jody McGuire – bring unique perspectives and interests that fuel our ongoing design explorations.

 Today, our firm represents a diverse group of architects, designers, and support staff.
 Our projects reflect a wide range of project types, client needs, and architectural methodology.